Sandy Tenant-Based Rental Assistance Program

 The Sandy Tenant-Based Rental Assistance is for 12 months with an option to renew for up to an additional 12 months.
 The program’s maximum assistance is 24 months; no extensions beyond 24 months will be granted.
 Eligible applicants must have lived in one of the nine Sandy-impacted counties at the time of the storm.

-- Tenant lived in one of the nine most impacted counties at the time of Superstorm Sandy – October 29, 2012.
-The nine most impact counties are Atlantic, Bergen, Cape May, Essex, Hudson, Middlesex, Monmouth, Ocean, and Union.
+- Tenant was living in one of the nine most impacted counties when Superstorm Sandy hit the state on October 29, 2012.

-- All program participants must rent a unit in one of the nine most impacted counties.
+- Tenant must rent a unit in one of the nine most impacted counties.

-- If the tenant previously received rental housing assistance from FEMA for Superstorm Sandy, the rental subsidy or the rental unit are no longer available.
+- Tenant must not be receiving any type of housing subsidy when applying to the program.
+For example, if the tenant received rental housing assistance from FEMA for Superstorm Sandy, the rental assistance must no longer available.

 Program Prioritization: Because of the limited federal funding available for the program, the following applicants will be given priority: